ldynia/archcolider/BusinessDrivers .md

 ## 2. Plugable system of feedback, survey, review abilities

+0. User can provide a review only for actually used services.
+I.e. review only for bought meals.
 1. System remind user to add a review for a meal if it wasn't done before.
 2. User can read reviews for any meal in the catalog.
 3. User can easily provide feedback about any aspect of the service.